French Communist Party: Ideology

 One historical consistency in the PCF's ideology has been its staunch opposition to capitalism, which must be "overcome" because according to the PCF the capitalist system is "exhausted" and "on the verge of collapse".
 The PCF has interpreted the current course of globalization as a confirmation of Karl Marx and Friedrich Engels's view on the future evolution of capitalism.
-The party feels that the financial crisis of 2007–2008 and the Great Recession have further justified its calls to overcome capitalism.
+The party position is that the 2008 financial crisis and the Great Recession have further justified its calls to overcome capitalism.
 However, the PCF has remained somewhat vague on how capitalism will be 'overcome' and what will replace it, placing heavy emphasis on utopic models or values.

 The text adopted at the XXXVI Congress in February 2013 reiterated the party's call on the need to "overcome" capitalism, fiercely denounced by the PCF as having led to "savage competition", "the devastation of the planet" and "barbarism".
 It contrasts its vision of capitalism with its proposed alternative, described as an egalitarian, humanist, and democratic alternative.
 It emphasizes human emancipation, the development of "each and every one", the right to happiness and the equal dignity of each human being regardless of gender, race or sexual orientation.
 The party further posits that such an egalitarian society is impossible within capitalism, which "unleashes domination and hatred".

-The party is generally seen as a Eurosceptic political party.
+The party is generally seen as Eurosceptic.

 For the 2022 French legislative election, the party joined the New Ecologic and Social People's Union (NUPES) bloc of left-wing and green parties.
 In the alliance, they were the only party to support nuclear energy.